rtolsma/rtolsma.github.io/_posts/2024-06-14-topological-voting.markdown

 3. Independence of Irrelevant Alternatives - if $$A \succcurlyeq B$$ and a new candidate C is introduced, then the new ranking still requires $$A \succcurlyeq B$$

 While this applies to discrete rankings and voter preferences, one might wonder if it's a unique property of its discrete nature in how candidates are only ranked by ordering.
-Unfortunately, a similarly flavored result holds even in the continuous setting!
+Instead of discrete rankings, could a continuous preference ranking satisfy similar conditions?
+Unfortunately, a similarly flavored impossibility result holds even in the continuous setting!
 It seems there's no getting around the fact that voting is pretty hard to get right.

 ## Chichilnisky Impossibility Theorem